JetBrains/skija/README.md

 For building Skia itself, see https://github.com/JetBrains/skia-build/

-NOTE for Linux: Prebuilt Skia we provide is built on Ubuntu 14.04.
-When compiling binary part of Skija, either use Ubuntu 14.04 or our [Dockerfile](./Dockerfile).

 ## Running examples

 Examples require latest master build of Skija installed locally in `.m2` (see [Building Skija](#building-skija-from-scratch)).